-49 J. C. Alleman, Problems in translating the language of Joseph Smith, p.
+50 J. C. Alleman, Problems in Translating the Language of Joseph Smith, p.
 22. See G. Dirkmaat et al., Prophets Have Spoken for a well-crafted exposition of the process and results of George D. Watt's efforts to record the sermons of Church leaders from 1851 onwards in shorthand and subsequently to create the sometimes highly amended published versions that appeared in the Deseret News and the Journal of Discourses.
 Of course, those who recorded the sermons of Joseph Smith faced even greater challenges, as they had no skills in shorthand and were often challenged by delays of years before the notes from the sermon could be filled out into finished prose.
 Another blow was the untimely death of Elder Willard Richards, who had been a primary scribe for his Nauvoo sermons.
 He passed away on 11 March 1854, having been able to complete a draft of the History only to the date of 1 March 1843.
 After Elder Richards' death, the direction of this work fell to Elder George A. Smith who, by 1856, had overseen its completion up through the June 1844 death of the Prophet.
 For a more complete account of the writing of Joseph Smith's History, see D. C. Jessee, JS History; J. Smith, Jr. et al., Histories, 1832-1844, pp. xiii-xxxiii.

-50 J. Smith, Jr., Words, pp. xvii-xviii.
+- 51 J. Smith, Jr., Words, pp. xvii-xviii.

+- 52 D. C. Jessee, Priceless Words, p.
+23.

-51 D. C. Jessee, Reliability, p.
+- 53 D. C. Jessee, Reliability, p.
 29.

-52 Ibid., p.
+- 54 Ibid., p.
 31.

-53 J. Smith, Jr., Words, p. xvii.
+- 55 J. Smith, Jr., Words, p. xvii.

-54 In an "Epistle to the Saints," Elder Willard Richards, hoping "soon to start on a mission towards some Island in the Pacific ocean," urgently enjoined the Saints to contribute to the effort of gathering historical records (J. Smith, Jr., Documentary History, 16 November 1845, 7:526):
+- 56 In an "Epistle to the Saints," Elder Willard Richards, hoping "soon to start on a mission towards some Island in the Pacific ocean," urgently enjoined the Saints to contribute to the effort of gathering historical records (J. Smith, Jr., Documentary History, 16 November 1845, 7:526):